NDA INFORMATION

 A: Since the early 1980’s, civil cases have settled before a full hearing at a rate of approximately 90-95%.
 Clearly this has happened in most cases until comparatively recently without NDAs.

-There are many incentives to settle a case on both sides, including cost and time.
-For individual/ employer/ institutional defendants in harassment, discrimination and abuse cases, another disincentive is that without settlement, a court or tribunal hearing is in the public domain and will reveal the information they want to keep hidden in the NDA.
+There are many incentives to settle a case on both sides, including cost and time. .
+It is important to understand that for employers/ institutional defendants/individual perpetrators in harassment, discrimination and abuse cases, another disincentive is that without settlement, a court or tribunal hearing is in the public domain and will reveal the information they want to keep hidden in the NDA.
+So they have the biggest incentive of all for settling!

-While employers and other defendants will push for an NDA to control and silence the victim, a public hearing is an even worse outcome than a settlement with no NDA - so you can push back!
+A public hearing is an even worse outcome for an employer/ individual defendant than a settlement with no NDA - so you can push back!

 Q: But don’t victims want confidentiality?